Read our review and check out the $60 sign-up bonus below!

 If you are looking for a no-fee or low interest credit card in Canada or ways to cut down on your credit card debt and become more mindful of purchases, give KOHO a try!

-I’m loving this card so far, and now they have introduced “Power Up”, 0.5% cash back on all purchases!
-So now I’m getting paid to use the card.
-It’s a thing of beauty.
+I’m loving this card so far, and now they have introduced “Power Ups”, a cash back program to reward you for your purchases.
+It’s a thing of beauty:

 Sign-Up Bonus Up to $60: